MicrosoftDocs/bot-docs/articles/v4sdk/skill-implement-consumer.md

 - A copy of the **skills simple bot-to-bot** sample in [**C#**](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/80.skills-simple-bot-to-bot), [**JavaScript**](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/80.skills-simple-bot-to-bot), [**Java**](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/java_springboot/80.skills-simple-bot-to-bot), or [**Python**](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/python/80.skills-simple-bot-to-bot).

 > [!NOTE]
-> Starting with version 4.11, you do not need an app ID and password to test a skill consumer locally in the Emulator.
+> Starting with version 4.11, you do not need an app ID and password to test a skill consumer locally in the Bot Framework Emulator.
 An Azure subscription is still required to deploy your consumer to Azure or to consume a deployed skill.

 ## About this sample